So, You Think You Love Horses?

 -

-[Stadium Jumping] A runout is when a horse dodges past (generally at the last possible moment) one side of a standing jump rather than jumping the fence as required on the course.
+[Jumping] A run out is when a horse dodges past (generally at the last possible moment) one side of a standing jump rather than jumping the fence as required on the course.
 A rider will receive penalty points when this occurs but it is a rare occurrence among veteran riders and mounts.
 It is also any similar event during more ordinary recreational jumping.
 I rode a mare who I could count on the pull this stunt and it took much ring work on my part and hers to properly correct the problem.
-In all honesty, I feel the fault was with both of us and I realized that every time she successfully did it we were reinforcing the behavior.
+In all honesty, I feel the fault was with both of us and I realized that every time she successfully did it we were reinforcing the bad behavior.
 Properly jumping with a horse requires a complex series of timed and coordinated steps on the part of the rider and a willingness on the part of the animal.
 It is not so easy to master.

 Glossary of Equestrian Terms: Main Alphabetical Listing